Sage-Startups/SAgeStartupsReplit/replit.md

 ## Overview

-BrandAI Pro is a full-stack web application that provides AI-powered branding automation for startups.
-The platform features 60+ specialized AI bots organized into six sections (Marketing, Branding, Advertising, Community, Blog, and Growth) to help startups with logo creation, marketing copy, strategy development, and other branding needs.
+BrandAI Pro is a subscription-based full-stack web application that provides AI-powered branding automation for startups.
+The platform features 60+ specialized AI bots organized into six sections (Marketing, Branding, Advertising, Community, Blog, and Analytics) with tiered access based on subscription plans.
+Users must authenticate to access the platform and are given access to bots based on their subscription tier.

 ## User Preferences

 Preferred communication style: Simple, everyday language.

+## Recent Changes (January 2024)

+- ✅ Converted platform to subscription-based model with Replit authentication
+- ✅ Added three subscription tiers: Free (6 bots), Pro ($24/month, 30 bots), Premium ($44/month, all 60+ bots)
+- ✅ Created new sales-focused landing page with pricing tiers and feature comparisons
+- ✅ Built comprehensive user dashboard with subscription management and analytics
+- ✅ Implemented user authentication using Replit Auth (OpenID Connect)
+- ✅ Added PostgreSQL database with user management, analytics, and session storage
+- ✅ Updated all API routes to require authentication and enforce subscription limits

 ## System Architecture